apache/cloudstack-documentation/source/adminguide/networking/ip_forwarding_and_firewalling.rst

 Consider the following scenarios to apply egress firewall rules:

--  Egress firewall rules are supported on Juniper SRX and virtual router.

 -  The egress firewall rules are not supported on shared networks.

 -  Allow the egress traffic from specified source CIDR.
 The Source CIDR